robenkleene/audio-references/logic-pro/logic-pro.md

 ## Frequency

-The Channel EQ and MultiMeter both have a frequency analyzer.
+The Channel EQ and MultiMeter (note you can scroll the MultiMeter!) both have a frequency analyzer.

 ## MIDI